-5. Evaluating Requests for Confidentiality
+Evaluating Requests for Confidentiality

-McDaniel College strives to respect the personal and sensitive nature of Sexual Misconduct.
-If an individual who allegedly experiences an incident of gender discrimination requests confidentiality or that no investigation into a particular incident be conducted or any disciplinary action taken, McDaniel College will evaluate the request against its responsibility to provide a safe, non-discriminatory environment, including for the individual who reported the incident.
+McDaniel College strives to respect the personal and sensitive nature of conduct prohibited under Title IX.
+If an individual who experiences conduct that reasonably may constitute sex discrimination under Title IX requests confidentiality or that no investigation into a particular incident be conducted or any disciplinary action taken, McDaniel College will evaluate the request against its responsibility to provide a safe, non-discriminatory environment, including for the individual who reported the incident.
 Although rare, there are times when McDaniel may not be able to honor the individual's request and may have to initiate an investigation.
-Further, if McDaniel honors the request for confidentiality, McDaniel's ability to appropriately investigate the incident and pursue disciplinary action against the respondent(s), if warranted, may be limited.
+Further, if McDaniel honors the request for confidentiality, McDaniel's ability to appropriately investigate the incident and pursue disciplinary action against the Respondent(s), if warranted, may be limited.

 McDaniel has designated the Title IX Coordinator or their designees to evaluate requests for confidentiality, as appropriate to the circumstances.
 In considering an individual's request for confidentiality, those individuals may consult with other college personnel as appropriate.

 The evaluation of requests will be at the discretion of the Title IX Coordinator or their designee to weigh all factors.
-The Title IX Coordinator or designee(s) may consider any of the following factors to determine whether a request for confidentiality can be granted: